-"Stable, commercial:" A stable other than a private stable.
+Stable, commercial: A stable other than a private stable.

-"Stable, private:" A detached accessory building in which horses or other beasts of burden owned by the occupant of the premises are kept, and in which no such animals are kept for hire, remuneration or sale, and are kept for the owner's private use only.
-"Start of construction:" Includes substantial improvement and means the date the building permit was issued, provided that the actual start of construction, repair, reconstruction, placement, or other improvement was within 180 days of the permit date.
+Start of Construction: Includes substantial improvement and means the date the building permit was issued, provided that the actual start of construction, repair, reconstruction, placement, or other improvement was within 180 days of the permit date.

-"Street:" A public way, other than an alley or driveway, which affords the principal means of access to abutting property.
+Street: A public way, other than an alley or driveway, which affords the principal means of access to abutting property.

-"Street line:" A dividing line between a lot, tract or parcel of land and a contiguous street, the right of way line or easement line.
+Street Line: A dividing line between a lot, tract or parcel of land and a contiguous street, the right of way line or easement line.

-"Structural alterations:" Any change in the supporting member of a building, such as a bearing wall, column, beam or girder.
+Structural Alterations: Any change in the supporting member of a building, such as a bearing wall, column, beam or girder.

-"Structure:" That which is built or constructed, an edifice or building or any kind or any piece of work artificially built up or composed of parts joined together in some definitive manner.
+Structure: That which is built or constructed, an edifice or building or any kind or any piece of work artificially built up or composed of parts joined together in some definitive manner.

-"Studio or instruction service:" A small-scale facility for the production of or education in a fine art, dance, fitness, or performance program.
+Studio or instruction service: A small-scale facility for the production of or education in a fine art, dance, fitness, or performance program.
 Examples of these facilities include: individual and group instruction and training in the arts and production rehearsal, photography and the processing of photographs produced only by users of the studio facilities, martial arts training studios, and gymnastics instruction and fitness centers.
 Also includes production studios for individual musicians, painters, sculptors, photographers, and other artists.

-"Subdivision:" The division of any parcel of land into two or more parcels, separate interests or interests in common, except when such division: (1) Creates parcels of land each 35 or more acres, none of which is intended for use by multiple owners; (2) Creates parcels of land, such that the land area of each parcel, when divided by the number of interests therein, results in 35 or more acres per interest; (3) Is caused by order of any court in this state or by operation of law; (4) Is caused by a lien, mortgage, deed of trust or any other security instrument; (5) Is caused by a security or unit of interest in any investment trust regulated under the laws of this state, or any other interest in an investment entity; (6) Creates cemetery lots; (7) Creates an interest or interests in oil, gas, minerals, or water that is now and hereafter severed from the surface ownership of real property; or (8) Is caused by the acquisition of an interest in land in the name of a husband and wife or other persons in joint tenancy, or as tenants in common.
+Subdivision: The division of any parcel of land into two or more parcels, separate interests or interests in common, except when such division: (1) Creates parcels of land each 35 or more acres, none of which is intended for use by multiple owners; (2) Creates parcels of land, such that the land area of each parcel, when divided by the number of interests therein, results in 35 or more acres per interest; (3) Is caused by order of any court in this state or by operation of law; (4) Is caused by a lien, mortgage, deed of trust or any other security instrument; (5) Is caused by a security or unit of interest in any investment trust regulated under the laws of this state, or any other interest in an investment entity; (6) Creates cemetery lots; (7) Creates an interest or interests in oil, gas, minerals, or water that is now and hereafter severed from the surface ownership of real property; or (8) Is caused by the acquisition of an interest in land in the name of a husband and wife or other persons in joint tenancy, or as tenants in common.

-"Surface estate:" An interest in real property that is less than full fee title that does not include the mineral rights as shown by the real estate records of the county in which the property is situated.
+Surface Estate: An interest in real property that is less than full fee title that does not include the mineral rights as shown by the real estate records of the county in which the property is situated.

-"Surface owner:" The owner of the surface estate and any person with rights under a recorded contract to purchase all or part of the surface estate.
+Surface Owner: The owner of the surface estate and any person with rights under a recorded contract to purchase all or part of the surface estate.

-T. T Terms.
+T. T Terms

-"Temporary lighting:" means lighting that is intended to be used for a special event for 12 days or less per calendar year.
+Temporary lighting: means lighting that is intended to be used for a special event for 12 days or less per calendar year.

-"Temporary sign:" A sign that is: (1) constructed of cloth, canvas, vinyl, paper, plywood, fabric or other lightweight material not well suited to provide a durable substrate; or (2) if made of some other material, is neither permanently installed in the ground, nor permanently affixed to a building or structure that is permanently installed.
+Temporary sign: A sign that is: (1) constructed of cloth, canvas, vinyl, paper, plywood, fabric or other lightweight material not well suited to provide a durable substrate; or (2) if made of some other material, is neither permanently installed in the ground, nor permanently affixed to a building or structure that is permanently installed.

-"Temporary structure:" A structure established for a fixed period of time as established by this chapter.
+Temporary structure: A structure established for a fixed period of time as established by this chapter.

-"Temporary use:" A use established for a fixed period of time as established by this chapter.
+Temporary use: A use established for a fixed period of time as established by this chapter.